hunter-teacher-cert/work_csci70900-ischeff/meth1/lessonplans/lesson2/readme.md

 time: 5 minutes

 *Think-Write-Pair-Share:*
-Based on the feedback you received, what next steps--if any-should you take tonight to revise your code? s
+Based on the feedback you received, what next steps--if any--should you take tonight to revise your code?

 ---